-Actually, there’s a big difference between a website that’s built to convert visitors and one that… isn’t.
+There’s a big difference between a website built to convert visitors and one that… isn’t.

 Let me show you what I mean.

-You’re probably pretty motivated — you want to sell fast for cash and you’re wondering how that’s possible.
+You’re probably pretty motivated — you want to sell fast for cash and wonder how that’s possible.

 So you click on some results in Google.

 The first website you go to looks like this…